 Saturdays now offer KIWOCE students and neighboring teens inspiration, practical skills and an introduction to things they have never encountered even within their own environment.
 Meeting together and separately, these Clubs demonstrate the emphasis that EdPowerment, through KIWOCE, places on employability skills and personal development.
 Sessions range from Female Health and Positive Thinking Seminars to local craft/skill demonstrations to knot-tying and cooking lessons.
 Local entrepreneurs and professionals visit the young people to motivate them, coach them on activities such as presenting to a group and make them aware of what we call “soft skills.”

-The local component of the Rotary Global Grant awarded KIWOCE and supervised by EdPowerment’s Kerri Gilbert, developed husbandry projects to produce some income while teaching best practices to neighboring subsistence farmers.
-Having tried several ventures, not all successfully, KIWOCE is now redeveloping its crop production projects, including its greenhouse facility.
-Students participate in these activities to learn ways to choose appropriate crops, maximize small plot output, and seek and access local markets.
+The local component of the Rotary Global Grant awarded KIWOCE and supervised by EdPowerment’s Kerri Gilbert, developed the Center's husbandry projects.
+Having tried several ventures, not all successfully, KIWOCE is now redeveloping its crop production projects to educate locals and students on ways to choose appropriate crops, maximize small plot output, and seek and access local markets.
 Partnerships with organizations such as SEVIA (Seeds of Expertise for the Vegetable Sector of Africa) help KIWOCE bring needed advice and coaching to the community.

 Pre-Form One Course